-- 4. GUNS: Spend one minute writing down all of the different words you associate with guns.
+4. GUNS: Spend one minute writing down all of the different words you associate with guns.
 Share your words with your partner(s) and talk about them.
 Together, put the words into different categories.

-- 5. WHO TO SHOOT: In pairs / groups, agree on which of the following people you think it is OK for police to shoot if they are running away.
+5. WHO TO SHOOT: In pairs / groups, agree on which of the following people you think it is OK for police to shoot if they are resisting arrest or running away.
 Decide if police should also be allowed to shoot to kill these people:

 - a.
 An armed bank robber.

 - b.
 A suspected suicide bomber.

 - c.
 A drug dealer.

 - d.
-A CEO who has stolen \$11 billion from his company's pension fund.
+A corrupt CEO who has cheated his employees of their \$11 billion pension fund.

 - e.
 An airplane hijacker.

 - f.
 English soccer hooligans.

 - g.
 A 13-year-old child with a machine gun.

 - h.
-Four kidnappers who are carrying a 3-month-old baby.
+Four kidnappers who are carrying their 3-month-old hostage.